 The FDA is finally voicing concern about the role of UVA rays in the development of skin cancer.
 It stated that “UVA exposure is a significant concern,” and high SPF products currently on the market may expose users to “excessively large UVA doses.”

 Now, it’s important to note that there is no perfect sunscreen.
 Many contain harmful chemicals, and even mineral-based ones often contain nanoparticles, minute ingredients that can cross the blood-brain barrier and also harm aquatic life.
 Beyond that, sunscreen is unique compared to many other personal care products because you coat it thickly onto your skin, often multiple times a day.
 You don’t get that type of hours-long, skin-absorbing exposure with something like, say, shampoo you quickly wash off.

 That’s why it’s very important to look for safer sunscreens if you use them and to recognize that you can’t only rely on sunscreens alone to prevent sun overexposure.

-“No product is going to be fully protective and no product will last on your skin for more than two hours max,” explains Lunder.
-She says thickly applying sunscreen coatings, reapplying every time you’re out of the water and choosing a better product to begin with are all key.
+No product is going to be fully protective and no product will last on your skin for more than two hours max, EWG has noted in the past.
+They recommend thickly applying sunscreen coatings, reapplying every time you’re out of the water and choosing a better product to begin with are all key.
 But other sun smart methods to avoid overexposures are a must.
+In fact, sunscreen should actually be your last line of defense against the sun after adopting other more effective measures.
 More on those later.

-The Best Sunscreens of 2019, Beach & Sport
+The Best Sunscreens of 2020, Beach & Sport

 - All Good Sunstick, Unscented, SPF 30

-- Badger Active Natural Mineral Sunscreen Cream, Unscented, SPF 30
+- Badger Sunscreen Cream, Unscented, SPF 30

 - Just Skin Food Baby Beach Bum Sunscreen Stick, SPF 31